Gabrieltej/recipedirectory-website-REACT-and-firebase/README.md

 # Recipe Directory Website

-### Welcome to our Recipe Directory Website!
+## Welcome to our Recipe Directory Website!
 This is a web application built with React that allows users to browse, search, create for various recipes and view individual recipes, cooking time.
 Data is stored and accessed in the firestore database

-## additionally you get to switch between the dark and the light mode and you also have the opportunuty to switch the color of the navbar
+## additionally you get to switch between the dark and the light mode and you also have the functionality to switch the color of the navbar

 # Getting Started
 To run this application locally, please follow these steps: